 2. The preparation of audited financial statements in compliance with the Finance Minister’s Orders1 is a key element of the financial management and accountability regime applicable to Australian Government entities.
 It is generally accepted in both the private and public sectors that a good indicator of the effectiveness of an entity’s financial management is the timely finalisation of its annual financial statements, accompanied by an unmodified audit opinion.
 Australian Government entities, in cooperation with the Australian National Audit Office (ANAO), devote considerable effort to achieving such an outcome.

-3. Financial statement audits are an independent examination of the financial accounting and reporting of public sector entities.
-The results of the examination are presented in an auditor’s report, which expresses the auditor’s opinion on whether the financial statements as a whole and the information contained therein fairly present each entity’s financial position and the results of its operations and cash flows.
+3. Financial statement audits are an independent examination of entities’ financial statements and the results of the examination are presented in an auditor’s report.
+This report expresses the auditor’s opinion on whether the financial statements as a whole and the information contained therein fairly present each entity’s financial position and the results of its operations and cash flows.
 The accounting treatments and disclosures reflected in the financial statements by the entity are assessed against relevant accounting standards and legislative reporting requirements.

 4. Under section 57 of the Financial Management and Accountability Act 1997 (FMA Act), the Auditor-General is required to report each year to the relevant Minister on whether the financial statements of agencies2 have been prepared in accordance with the Finance Minister’s Orders (FMOs) and whether they give a true and fair view of the matters required by those Orders.

 5. To assist agencies to manage their responsibilities, the ANAO periodically publishes better practice guides on a range of aspects of public administration.
-During 2012–13, the ANAO published three Better Practice Guides: Public Sector Internal Audit;Preparation of Financial Statements by Public Sector Entities;and Human Resource Management Information Systems: Risks and Controls.
+To date, the ANAO has published two Better Practice Guides: Implementing Better Practice Grants Administration; and Administering Regulation: Achieving the right balance during 2013–14.
+A guide on Public Sector Governance: Strengthening performance through good governance is expected to be published in the near future.
 Better Practice Guides are well received by agencies and contribute to agencies maintaining the maturity of their internal control systems and enhancing their performance.

-6. The interim phase of the audit of agencies encompasses a review of governance arrangements related to agencies’ financial reporting responsibilities, and an examination of relevant internal controls, including information technology system controls.
+6. The interim phase of the audit of agencies, the focus of this report, encompasses a review of governance arrangements related to agencies’ financial reporting responsibilities, and an examination of relevant internal controls, including information technology system controls.
 The ANAO’s examination of these areas is designed to assess the reliance that can be placed on agencies’ internal controls to produce complete and accurate information for financial reporting purposes.

 7. The audit findings in this report have been reported to the management of each agency and to the responsible Minister(s).